 There are many reasons why you need a website.
 This will be the main platform where you will engage your audience, gain a loyal following and acquire new customers.
-Essentially, it is the face of your brand on the digital side of things.
-Not having a website in today’s technological environment can cost you time and money.
+The business web design process is the first step of the process, but in this article today we will cover the entire process of designing a website for your business.

 Not only do they look for it, they expect you to have one.
 Everyone deals in online spaces at some point.
 Today’s customers are savvy and technologically sound.
 When they want to know something, they go online to get the information.

 To use these templates, you do not need coding or technical skills to get the results you would like.
 This saves on mailing costs and alternative advertising methods that were costly with no tangible ROI.

 This is where the buying journey begins.
-You must remain in tune or surpass what your competitors are doing, This is where you showcase why your customers should be utilizing what you have to offer.
+You must remain in tune or surpass what your competitors are doing, and this is where you showcase why your customers should be utilizing what you have to offer.

-A website allows you to operate around the clock, servicing customers all over the globe.
-A website that includes ecommerce features keeps your productivity going, even when the physical doors are closed.
+A website that includes e-commerce features keeps your productivity going, even when the physical doors are closed.
 This is a powerful marketing tool that will help you keep current customers and attract new ones.

 One of the best things about having a website for your small business is showing up in the search engines.
 With just a few keywords, customers will be able to find you based on specific needs and wants.

 Your content can make a tremendous difference.
 Once you have the right content that will continue to attract an audience, your brand will start to become viewed as an industry resource.
 This provides exposure and helps build loyalty.